Penny Lulich is a member of the Bloomington Watercolor Society, the Northwest Watercolor Society, and Lawrence County Art Association

 My cards started drawing the attention of shoppers who had come into the cafe for a coffee and sweet holiday snack.
 Unexpectedly, a young man came to my table and asked me how much I charge for a card.
 I told him twelve dollars.
 He bought five.
 Then he stepped away, called his sister, and came back to the table and bought four more, including the one I was working on at the moment.
 I soon realized making Christmas watercolor cards was not only a lovely distraction from the time commitment of creating larger paintings, but it was also a way to make a little extra cash.

 It was a total surprise to me that doing something so fun, quick and easy would be so admired and sought after.
 I ended up with a number of commissions and I delivered on all of them, on time.
 People want something special at Christmas time, but honestly, the cards do not even have to be Christmas-y in nature.
 They can just be snow scenes.
-They can be mountains and skiiers, trees with branches laden with snow, it really doesn't matter.
-It's the essence of winter, and the joys of the season that comes through, that matters.
+They can be mountains and skiiers, trees with branches laden with snow, it really doesn't matter, because it's the essence of winter, and the joys of the season that comes through.

 My Card Painting Kit

 It doesn't take a lot of pigment to create a card, and you don't need all the colors on the color wheel either.
 My advice is, keep it simple.
 A small travel kit will do nicely, along with a couple of your favorite brushes, a water cup, a tube of titanium white gouache (for snow), and your cards.
-I also like to bring clear card sleeves for packaging cards and envelopes when I've finished painting (and the cards are completely dry).
+I also like to bring clear card sleeves for packaging cards and envelopes when I've finished painting them.
 If you don't have the clear sleeves, you can purchase these at most arts and crafts stores.
 The most important thing is to get going on painting cards.
-It is the season.
-The countdown has begun.
+It nearly the season again, it comes fast, and the countdown has begun.

 Questions & Answers